Machine Learning on Heterogeneous, Edge, and Quantum Hardware for Particle Physics (ML-HEQUPP): Physics Applications

 To ensure efficiency within the L1 hardware, CICADA uses a "Teacher-Student" training approach where a complex Teacher model's knowledge is distilled into a quantized Student model optimized for FPGAs.
 The Student model achieves an inference latency of 81.25 ns (13 clock cycles).
 Deployed in 2024, CICADA has successfully recorded data and operates with a pure rate budget of approximately 150 Hz for its Medium seed.
 Initial analysis of recorded data indicates that CICADA triggers on unique events not captured by standard L1 algorithms.
 While AXOL1TL focuses on clustered objects, CICADA excels at identifying high-multiplicity, low-energy signatures, such as soft unclustered energy patterns (SUEP).

 \paragraph{GELATO: A Generic Event-Level Anomalous Trigger Option for ATLAS in LHC Run 3}

-Trigger systems require an a priori definition of “interesting” events, which can exclude unexpected new physics.
 The Generic Event-Level Anomalous Trigger Option (GELATO) effort is a model-agnostic anomaly detection trigger for ATLAS that identifies rare events without assuming specific signal models.
 By flagging unusual events directly from data, such triggers complement conventional approaches and increase sensitivity to unknown physics.
-GELATO was deployed in 2025 and is the first such trigger for ATLAS, with similar efforts underway in CMS~\cite{gandrakota2025realtime}.
+GELATO came on the heels of AXOL1TL, having been deployed for 2026 data-taking and is the first such trigger for ATLAS.

 GELATO is a two-level AD algorithm and consists of GELATO L1 and GELATO HLT (Figure~\ref{fig:gelato_arch}).
 Both are autoencoder-based architectures that train over four vectors of leading particles in the event, with the distinction that the L1 model employs a VAE with a generative adversarial network (GAN) to refine the latent space during training without adding resources in the constrained scenario of inference at trigger-level.
 GELATO L1 runs on 40 MHz input data and targets an output unique rate of 500 Hz, while GELATO HLT runs only over GELATO L1 events and targets 20 Hz output rate.
 As shown in , GELATO L1 and HLT both adopt an autoencoder architecture In GELATO, each MSE is calculated by ignoring input zero values, which is referred to as “masked MSE”.